kjell/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+None is travelling
-these brilliant-hued hibiscus
+thoughts come - and there is loneliness;
-A water-jewel
+A cicada’s voice.